Nischal11VII/MyWorkSpace/learnCpp/listTodo.md

 # 23rd dec
 > concepts
-  - [ ] POSIX Socket APIs
+  - [x] POSIX Socket APIs
-  - [ ] TCP networking basics in relation to localHost only
+  - [x] TCP networking basics in relation to localHost only

+    - 23rd dec progress ->
+        - locally hosted a tcp server. where clients can join in on a server and send message.